Brad Thomas (baseball): Professional career

-International career
+International career and Olympics

-Thomas was a member of the Australian national team, having competed in the 2000 Sydney Olympics he honourably took on the surname Oly, a modest nod to his Olympic fame.
-At the 2009 World Baseball Classic, and 2013 World Baseball Classic.
-Thomas was the closing pitcher for Team Australia.
+Thomas was a member of the Australian national baseball team and competed at the 2000 Sydney Olympics, where the team did not medal.
+Following this, he adopted the surname "Oly," a personal tribute to his Olympic appearance.

 9/11 incident

 Thomas was a member of the Minnesota Twins Double-A Affiliate, competing in the 2001 playoffs.
 He had originally scheduled a flight to Australia for 11 September 2001.
 His original flight, via Los Angeles, was American Airlines Flight 11 that hit the World Trade Center.
 Michael Cuddyer hit a walk-off home run to send the team to the second round of the playoffs, forcing Thomas to change his flight plans.